rmoralespp/jsonl/README.md

 # Append the data to the end of the existing gzipped file.
 with gzip.open("file3.jsonl.gz", mode="ab") as fp:
     jsonl.dump(data, fp)
 ```

 #####  dump_fork

-Incrementally dumps multiple iterables into the specified JSON Lines files,
+Incrementally dumps multiple iterables into the specified jsonlines file paths,
 effectively reducing memory consumption.
-- Use (`.gz`, `.gzip`, `.bz2`) extensions to dump the compressed file.
+- Use (`.gz`, `.gzip`, `.bz2`) extensions to dump a compressed file.
 - Dumps falls back to the following functions: (`orjson.dumps`, `ujson.dumps`, and `json.dumps`).

 ```
 dump_fork(path_iterables, dump_if_empty=True, **kwargs)

 :param Iterable[str, Iterable[Any]] path_iterables: Iterable of iterables by filepath
-:param bool dump_if_empty: If false, don't create an empty JSON lines file.
+:param bool dump_if_empty: If false, don't create an empty jsonlines file.
 :param kwargs: `json.dumps` kwargs
 ```
 Examples: